hackgvl/nights/.github/ISSUE_TEMPLATE/food---drink-planning.md

 - [ ] Put forks or spoons in a container, like a mason jar, or small bowl, with the handles facing up / out so people can grab them by the handle.
 - [ ] Avoid putting any very hot items directly on the wood counter tops.
 Use a trivet or other something under hot items.
 - [ ] Move the trash and recycling cans out of the way, but still in a visible spot.
-- [ ] Setup a bus bucket near the trash cans for dirty utensils / dishes
+- [ ] Setup a bus bucket and tape sign **(not on drywall)** near the trash cans for dirty utensils / dishes
 - [ ] Setup any food heating (ovens, crockpots, hot plates, microwave) or chilling equipment using heavy power cords if needed and try to not put everything on the same circuit, if / when it's possible to tell.
-- [ ] Setup drinks, ice, cups on a rolling table at the very end of the food line, or even near the check-in, so people aren't trying to hold a drink while they are making a plate.
-We'll likely roll this drink table out of the kitchen and into OpenWorks' Social Lounge for the later half of the event.
+- [ ] Setup drinks, ice, cups on a rolling table near the check-in
   - Cans
     1. [ ] Setup cans - Ideally, keep cans in the cardboard boxes and open 1/2 of one end of the box and put something under the rear of the box so the cans roll forward to the opening for easy grabbing.
     1. [ ] Otherwise, if cans are not cold then it may not be necessary to ice them down in a bin.